The Hatfield House paintings by Marcus Gheeraerts II

 I have read on the Hatfield House web site that there are at least three rooms whose ceilings were covered over early in the reign of Queen Victoria.* The ceilings were pretty risque so knowing the nature of the queen, who visited Hatfield House, this could explain why those ceilings were hidden.

-We kept Marcus busy when there was no work for him and that happened in falls, winters and during the summers because of the annual plague outbreaks (or during other infectious outbreaks like smallpox and malaria).
+We kept Marcus busy when there was no work for him and that happened in falls and winters.
+Then during the summers he came out because of the annual plague outbreaks (or during other infectious outbreaks like smallpox and malaria).

 We had artists doing lots of work in obscure places at Hatfield House just to give them work (read below here).